Old Man Cactus Cephalocereus senilis

 - Flower Description:

-- Flowers are nocturnal and may not appear until the cactus has reached 10 to 20 years old. solitary and grow one by one.
-Funnel shaped, including the ovary, 2 to 3 1/2 inches long, 3 inches in diameter, yellowish pink to rose-coloured.
+- Flowers are nocturnal and may not appear until the cactus has reached 10 to 20 years old.
+They are solitary, funnel shaped with an ovary, measure 2 to 3.5 inches long and 3 inches in diameter, and yellowish pink to rose-coloured.
+The floral tubes are hairy.

 -